How To Overcome Habitual Sin ~ And Addictions?

 Please contact us if you have questions or if you need some encouragement.

 Jesus’ death on the cross paid for all of my sins, including those deeply ingrained habits that had held me captive for so long.
-With His resurrection power at work within me, healing and transformation became a reality instead of a distant dream.
-So if you’re struggling with habitual sin today, take heart – there is hope!
+With His resurrection power within me, healing and transformation became a reality instead of a distant dream.
+So, if you’re struggling with habitual sin today, take heart – there is hope!
 Turn to Jesus and ask Him for his saving grace; He will meet you right where you are and lead you into a life of true freedom and joy! ~ Bill Greguska

 Acts 2:38 Peter replied, “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit.